 Prompt removal of infected leaves early in the season may delay the build-up of the disease slightly, although weather conditions have the greatest influence over the speed of spread.
 Dispose of plants at the end of the season.

-Resistant varieties are available, although the rust can adapt to and overcome this resistance.
+'Resistant' cultivars are available, although the rust can usually adapt to and overcome this resistance.
 ‘Coronette’, ‘Monarch’ and ‘Tahiti’ series have all been claimed to be resistant.

 The fungicides tebuconazole (Provanto Fungus Fighter Concentrate), tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect), and triticonazole (Fungus Clear Ultra) are approved for the control of rust diseases on ornamental plants.

-These products will also give incidental control of powdery mildew.
+These products will also give incidental control of powdery mildew, another foliar disease that can affect antirrhinums.

 Inclusion of a product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.